Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - created abstract class for displaying screens (main menu, config, game)
 - worked on config screen (did not add any options to change keybinds yet)
 - note: might want to add delay between mouse clicks when pressing buttons

+### 6/6
+- change appearance of menu and reset buttons that show when game is paused